 - It is helpful if a Release of Information (ROI) form accompanies the referral form, but is not necessary for referral

 Please securely email one or both forms to firstname.lastname@example.org or fax to 1-888-503-8263.
 If using the above online referral form, then the Word document version of the referral form is not needed, although attaching the signed ROI will be helpful.
 You should be notified that the referral was received within three to five days of WIN receiving the referral.

-Contact the WIN Help Desk at 1-800-661-2571 if you need assistance or have questions about the referral process.
+Contact the WIN Help Desk at 800-661-2571 or the WIN program managers if you need assistance or have questions about the referral process.

 WIN Help Desk

 Contact the WIN Help Desk by calling 800-661-2571 or emailing email@example.com for answers to your questions and concerns about how work will impact your state or federal benefits.

 WIN Program Managers

 ODDS-Approved Benefits Counselors

 The following link leads to a current listing of ODDS-Approved Benefits Counselors working with community partner agencies, many of whom were trained and receive ongoing technical assistance and support through WIN's rigorous benefits counseling certification process.

 This list includes direct contact information, as well as a breakdown of which counties each benefits counselor serves.